 Depending on what kind of mayo you use, it is also a good idea not to have any leftovers.
 The store-bough mayo is usually safe, as it’s pasteurised, but the home-made one, if made with raw eggs, should be consumed sooner rather than later.

-How do you make deviled eggs?
+How TO make deviled eggs

 They might look super posh, and perfect for a fancy party, but they are actually super simple to make.